 - a.
-Location The Proposed Project is located in Secaucus, North Bergen, Union City, and Hoboken, New Jersey, within and underneath the Hudson River, and in western Manhattan, New York. - b.
-General Description The Hudson Tunnel Project (Proposed Project) is the construction of a new two-track rail tunnel (the Hudson River Tunnel) running approximately parallel to the existing rail tunnel beneath the Hudson River (the North River Tunnel), extending from the Northeast Corridor (NEC) in Secaucus, New Jersey on two new surface tracks on berms and a viaduct in the New Jersey Meadowlands, beneath the Palisades (North Bergen and Union City) and the Hoboken waterfront area where a fan plant and vent shaft would also be located for the Proposed Project, and beneath the Hudson River to connect to the existing approach tracks at Penn Station New York (PSNY).
+Location The Proposed Project is located in Secaucus, North Bergen, Union City, and Hoboken, New Jersey, within and underneath the Hudson River in New Jersey and New York, and in western Manhattan, New York. - b.
+General Description The Proposed Project is the construction of a new two-track rail tunnel (the Hudson River Tunnel) running approximately parallel to the existing rail tunnel beneath the Hudson River (the North River Tunnel), extending from the Northeast Corridor (NEC) in Secaucus, New Jersey on two new surface tracks on berms and a viaduct in the New Jersey Meadowlands, beneath the Palisades (North Bergen and Union City) and the Hoboken waterfront area where a fan plant and vent shaft would also be located for the Proposed Project, and beneath the Hudson River to connect to the existing approach tracks at Penn

+Station New York (PSNY) (see Figure 1).
 Beneath the Hudson River the top (crown) of the proposed Hudson River Tunnel would generally be located 25 to 50 feet below the river bottom.
-However, beginning about 1,300 feet west of the Manhattan shoreline, an approximately 550-foot-long section of the tunnel would be shallower beneath the river bottom than the minimum depth suitable for tunnel boring, which is 14 feet, or half the diameter of each new tube, below the river bottom.
-In this "low cover" area the river bottom would be modified through the addition of grout to the soil to provide more stability above the tunnel.
-The eastern edge of the ground improvement area would be about 200 feet west of the New York pierhead line (the pierhead line is the legal boundary established as the farthest point to which piers and other structures may legally extend into otherwise navigable waters).
-Approximately 1.5 acres of river bottom would be modified through the injection of grout to form a grout/sediment mixture termed soilcrete.
-The Project will also include rehabilitation of the existing North River Tunnel.
+However, in one location in the Hudson River, the Preferred Alternative would involve ground improvement to strengthen the soil of the river bed.
+This would occur in an area above the tunnel alignment where the tunnel would be relatively shallow below the bottom of the river.
+Hardening the soil in this area would reduce the risk of difficulties during tunneling and provide long-term protection for the tunnel.
+The area where in-river ground improvement for the riverbed would occur would be in the New York portion of the alignment beneath the Hudson River.
+The ground improvement zone would be approximately 1,200 feet long and 110 feet wide (wide enough to encompass both tubes of the tunnel).
+At its closest point, the construction activity would be about 620 feet from the Manhattan bulkhead.
+In this 1,200 feet long and 110 feet wide (3-acre) area (the "low-cover area"), the river bottom would be modified through a method called deep soil mixing, where in-place native soils are mixed or blended with cement to form a mixture termed soilcrete to provide stability to the ground above the tunnel (i.e., in-water ground improvement).
+The Proposed Project will also include rehabilitation of the existing North River Tunnel.
 In October 2012, Superstorm Sandy inundated the North River Tunnel, and today the tunnel remains compromised.
 Despite ongoing maintenance, the damage caused by the storm continues to degrade systems in the tunnel and can only be addressed through a comprehensive reconstruction of the tunnel.
 To perform the needed rehabilitation in the existing North River Tunnel, each tube of the tunnel will need to be closed for more than a year; if no new Hudson River passenger rail crossing is provided, closing a tube of the existing tunnel for rehabilitation would reduce the number of trains that could serve PSNY to a fraction of current service.
 In order to ensure rehabilitation is accomplished without notable reductions in weekday service, the Project will include construction of two new rail tubes beneath the Hudson River (the Hudson River Tunnel) that can maintain the existing level of train service while the damaged North River Tunnel tubes are taken out of service one at a time for rehabilitation.
 Once the North River Tunnel rehabilitation is complete, both the old and new tunnels will be in service, providing redundant capability and increased operational flexibility for Amtrak and NJ TRANSIT.